dmbarbour/awelon/AboutAO.md

 ### Interactive AO

-My vision for interactive AO involves live maintenance of a dictionary.
-A significant difference from a conventional REPL is that there is no implicit environment passed from one step to the next.
-Small, sequential steps may be modeled by having new definitions begin by naming the previously defined word, e.g.:
+My vision for interactive AO is closer in nature to a spreadsheet than a REPL.
+Developers manipulate definitions for a small, structured subset of dictionary words.
+A proposed naming convention is `a1$foo` and `b3$foo` naming cells that can be rendered together as spreadsheet 'foo'.
+Rendering may also hide a rendundant `$foo` suffix, instead displaying `a1` or `b3` with a configurable color.

+A REPL can trivially be modeled in a spreadsheet by treating each command as sequentially defining a row in the spreadsheet.
+To represent a continuing session with lots of steps, each word simply starts with the previous word (leveraging a feature of concatenative programming).
+For example:

-        @a1 3       -- renders '3'
+        @a1 3       -- renders 3
-        @a2 a1 4 +  -- renders '7'
+        @a2 a1 4 +  -- renders 7
-        @a3 a2 6 *  -- renders '42'
+        @a3 a2 6 *  -- renders 42

-Common patterns like this should, of course, be readily supported by the environment.
-This interaction may be 'live' in the sense that, at any time, we can update a definition and see changes propagate.
+Of course, unlike traditional REPLs, one might redefine a word at any time.

         @a1 5       -- renders 5; a2 renders 9; a3 renders 54

-In some ways, interactive AO may be close in nature to a spreadsheet, at least for programs of type `[1→(x*1)]`.
-With appropriate naming conventions, even rendering as a spreadsheet is feasible.
-Of course, as mentioned before, different names may also be understood (by naming convention) as specifying tests, documentation, data, configurations, services, extensions, or applications.
+A good AO programming environment should provide support for viewing 'live' spreadsheets, where cells in the spreadsheet may use any word from the dictionary - including other spreadsheets modeled in the same dictionary.
+Such spreadsheets can include information about tests, and basically provide some health information about the dictionary overall.

+*Aside:* Rendering for cells with simple types like `[1→x]` is obvious.
+However, Conal Elliott's work on [tangible values](http://conal.net/papers/Eros/) suggests that many functions may be usefully rendered.
+Developers can be given control by specifying a render context for a given view of the spreadsheet, such that each cell `b3$foo` renders as `[b3$foo] render`.

 ### Flat Namespace